MoinJulian/sveltekit-blog-scriptraccoon/posts/svelte-is-great.md

 # Svelte is great!

-There are several things which I really like about _Svelte_.
+There are several things that I like a lot about _Svelte_.
 Let me list some of them:

 -   It's **easy to learn**.
 -   It makes **fun** to write Svelte!